CONFERENCE USA 2015-16

 A PROUD HISTORY

 C-USA added East Carolina (September, 1996) and the United States Military Academy (March, 1997) as football members.
 ECU began league competition in 1997; Army in 1998 and UAB began football play in 1999.
-The league added TCU and ECU (1999) for all sports and they began competition in 2001.
+The league brought in TCU and ECU (1999) for all sports and they began competition in 2001.
 USF started C-USA football in 2003.
-After celebrating its 10th Anniversary during the 2004-05 season, Conference USA began a new chapter in 2005-06 when its current membership came together.
+Marshall, Rice, SMU, Tulsa, UCF and UTEP became full-time Conference USA members for all sports in 2005.